Georgarex/ds-survey-george-luther/README.md

 ### `data/fake_category_data_and_toy_problem.xlsx`

 **Use this spreadsheet as a sandbox before touching any code.** It contains the full category data alongside a toy-problem tab scaled to ~10 categories and a target of 10 qualified respondents per category.
-Working through manual bundle assignments in the spreadsheet builds the intuition needed to understand which constraints bind first (time vs. incidence vs. coverage) and which pairing strategies are naturally efficient — low-incidence categories paired with shorter surveys, similar-incidence categories grouped together to avoid over-delivery.
+Working through manual bundle assignments in the spreadsheet builds the intuition needed to understand which constraints bind first (time vs. incidence vs. coverage) and which pairing strategies are naturally efficient, low incidence categories paired with shorter surveys, similar-incidence categories grouped together to avoid over-delivery.
 The algorithmic solutions in `main.py` directly encode the intuitions developed here.

 ---

 ## Project Plan

-The full staged approach — toy problem, naive baseline, LP formulation, greedy heuristic, simulation, and dashboard — is documented in **`tracksuit_project_plan.html`**.
+The full staged approach: toy problem, naive baseline, LP formulation, greedy heuristic, simulation, and dashboard is documented in **`tracksuit_project_plan.html`**.
 Open it in a browser for the complete breakdown with objectives, rationale, and success criteria per stage.

 ---